lightning/bolts/04-onion-routing.md

     - return a `required_channel_feature_missing` error.
   - if the receiving peer specified by the onion is NOT known:
     - return an `unknown_next_peer` error.
-  - if the HTLC amount is less than the currently specified minimum amount:
-    - report the amount of the outgoing HTLC and the current channel setting for the outgoing channel.
-    - return an `amount_below_minimum` error.
   - if the HTLC does NOT pay a sufficient fee:
     - report the amount of the incoming HTLC and the current channel setting for the outgoing channel.